itsKayWat/Appleseed-Repairs/README.md

 - Font Awesome for icons
 - Google Fonts for typography
-- Developed as a portfolio project by [Your Name]
+- Developed as a portfolio project by itsKayWat

 ## Contact

-For any questions or inquiries about this project, please contact [your contact information].
+For any questions or inquiries about this project, please contact gvtechhub@gmail.com.